BarakFinkel/SHELL/README.md

 ### Usage:

 If this is your first time running the program, make sure to enter "make all" in your terminal before anything.
+For your comfort, we already have 3 examples of files added with the project: file1.txt, file2.txt, file3.txt

+*Note - file1 and file3 have the same contents when ignoring cases.

 #### Copy: